Fingerprint powder: Magnetic powders

 The foundation of magnetic powders is granular or flake powder, of any colour.
-The magnetic aspect is attributed to the addition of small iron particles.
-Magnetic powders enhance fingerprint details more effectively than traditional granular and flake powders because the particles are finer and the method of application is less invasive.
+The magnetic aspect is from the addition of small iron particles.
+Magnetic powders enhance fingerprint details more effectively than traditional granular and flake powders, because the particles are finer and the method of application is less invasive.

 Fluorescent powders

 Fluorescent powders are available in both granular and magnetic compositions.
-The fluorescent component is provided by adding a colour dye to the powder to allow for better visualization of dusted fingerprints on multi-coloured surfaces with the use of ultra-violet (UV) light or an alternate light source (ALS).
+The fluorescent component is provided by adding a colour dye to the powder to allow for better visualization of dusted fingerprints on multi-coloured surfaces, with the use of ultra-violet (UV) light or an alternate light source (ALS).

 Nanopowders

 Nanopowders are a relatively new type of powder composed of nanoparticles.
-Similar the magnetic powders, these powders provide greater ridge detail in freshly deposited and aged fingerprints due to the extremely small particle size.
+Similar to magnetic powders, these powders provide greater ridge detail in freshly deposited and aged fingerprints due to the extremely small particle size.

 Infrared powders

 Infrared powders are used in conjunction with infrared light.
 The features of the fingerprint are distinguished from the surrounding background because the infrared light is absorbed in the fingerprint rather than reflected.
-These powders are most beneficial for enhancing fingerprints found on money bills in countries that use polymer currency because the powder removes issues related to the visualization of fingerprints on items with colourful, reflective and fluorescent properties.
+These powders are most beneficial for enhancing fingerprints found on money bills in countries that use polymer currency, because the powder removes issues related to the visualization of fingerprints on items with colourful, reflective and fluorescent properties.

-Factor influencing fingerprint powder quality
+Factors influencing fingerprint powder quality

 There are several factors influencing the effectiveness of fingerprint powders.